asahi417/LSTMCell/README.md

 - Weight tying for language model

 # Other
-- This code is supported python 3 and tensorflow 1.3.0.
+- This code is supported by python 3 and tensorflow 1.3.0.